owlike/genson/website/Documentation/UserGuide.md

 ###Contextual Converter###

 Another nice feature in Genson is the support of Contextual Converters and Factories.
-The contextual converter is used through **@JsonConverter** annotation, that you put on object properties (fields, methods, constructor arguments).
+The contextual converter is used through {% highlight java nowrap %}@JsonConverter{% endhighlight %} annotation, that you put on object properties (fields, methods, constructor arguments).
 This will tell Genson to use this specific Converter for that property instead of any other.

-You can also implement a ContextualFactory to create Converters based on the property
+You can also implement a {% highlight java nowrap %}ContextualFactory{% endhighlight %} to create Converters based on the property

  - type
  - name